Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Postpartum Depression.md

 It’s also important to let natural light come in through the windows during the day, and at times when you’re not trying to sleep.

 If you feel getting sunshine every day is challenging, you may want to consider a light therapy box for artificial sunlight.

-Next steps
-Postpartum depression is a formal condition that involves symptoms of depression after giving birth.

-Thankfully, help is available and coping is possible.

-No matter how intense your symptoms are, once you reach out for treatment, you’ll be on your way to mental wellness.